kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 > ```
 >

-The `stabilize` method should run periodically, to update the node’s successor when a new node joins the ring.
+The `stabilize` method should run periodically, to update the node’s successor when a new node joins the *ring*.
 It does it by asking for a predecessor of it’s successor.
 When the returned node (we will call it `x`) is between node `n` and successor of `n` then the new successor of `n` is set to `x`.

-We can explain it on our example ring.
+We can explain it on our example *ring*.
 Here are the steps taken when the node `N10` joins the ring:

 1. Node `N10` sets `N18` as it’s successor (it's done by `join` method)
 2. Node `N10` runs `stabilize`